Ahm3dAlAli/The-Office-AI-Driven-Analysis/README.md

 # 📺 TV Show Ratings Analysis 🎬

 Welcome to my TV show ratings analysis project!
-This project aims to analyze various factors that affect the ratings of TV shows and provide recommendations to NBC Universal to increase their ratings.
+This project aims to analyze various factors that affect the ratings of The Office TV show and provide recommendations to NBC Universal to increase their ratings.

 ## 📋 Table of Contents